Home News RIDOT awards $339 million contract to rebuild Washington Bridge by November 2028

-PROVIDENCE, R.I. — Rhode Island has officially awarded the contract to build a new westbound Washington Bridge, after months of uncertainty following the structure’s sudden closure in December 2023.
+PROVIDENCE, R.I. — The Rhode Island Department of Transportation (RIDOT) has officially awarded the contract to build a new westbound Washington Bridge, after months of uncertainty following the structure’s sudden closure in December 2023.

 Governor Dan McKee announced Friday that the winning bidder is Walsh Construction out of Chicago, one of two nationally recognized firms selected as finalists late last year.
 The construction contract is valued at $339 million, with additional incentives and contingencies that could increase the total cost to as much as $427 million.